 The capstan motor is attached to the tape transport by four screws accessible from the front of the machine.
 The capstan is attached to the motor shaft with a set screw and must be removed before changing the motor.
-The capstan motor wires unplug from a connector near the power chassis.
+The capstan motor wires unplug from the power board.

-When installing the new motor check to insure that the mounting surface and motor are clean to avoid any perpendicularity problems between the capstan and tape.
-After replacing the motor, the capstan adjustments outlined in paragraph 6.4.4 must be performed and the read skew should be checked as described in paragraph 6.16.
+When installing the new motor check to insure that the mounting surface and motor are clean to avoid any perpendicularity problems between the capitan and tape.
+After replacing the motor the capitan adjustments outlined in paragraph 6.4.4 must be performed and the read skew should be checked as described in paragraph 6.16.